nguyentran0212/iegems-website/_posts/2024-12-20-review-Hidizs-ST2.md

 Comfort-wise, I had quite a bit of problem with the stock silicone ear tips that come with my pre-production unit.
 Simply put, the short and soft ear tips do not work well with the relatively short nozzles of ST2, making it quite tricky to achieve a stable seal.
 For IEMs like ST2, in my experience, you should use ear tips with a longer stem and sticky nozzles to compenstate for the nozzle length.
 I opted for Pentaconn Coreir AL ear tips for the rest of my listening tests with ST2.

+The key "accessory" of ST2 is, of course, the USB DAC cable.
+Simply put, you can think of it as an Apple dongle with built-in IEM cable.
+I will discuss this cable later in this review.

 _____

 Sonic Performance